<> <>

 As with other GLP-1 medications, tirzepatide is administered via a subcutaneous (under the skin) injection.
 While this can sound intimidating, it is something that people tend to get used to fairly quickly.

-The best places to administer the injection on the body are the upper thigh, upper arm or stomach.
-A number of medications of this nature are delivered like this because it allows for a slow sustained rate of absorption and your body is able to continuously deliver the medication at a low dose [5].
+The best place to inject Mounjaro for weight loss is the upper thigh, upper arm, or stomach.
+Many medications of this nature are delivered like this because it allows for a slow, sustained rate of absorption, and your body can continuously deliver the medication at a low dose [5].

-Plus, a number of medications simply aren't absorbed well by the digestive tract or are destroyed by the acid and digestive enzymes in the stomach, which is why an injection is preferred as it bypasses this process [6].
+Plus, some medications simply aren't absorbed well by the digestive tract or are destroyed by the acid and digestive enzymes in the stomach, which is why an injection is preferred as it bypasses this process [6].

 What are the common side effects of Mounjaro?

-As with all medications, there is a chance you may experience side effects when using Mounjaro.
+As with all medications, there is a chance of experiencing side effects when using Mounjaro.

-The most common side effects of Mounjaro are similar to those you may experience with other GLP-1 medications, like Wegovy, including nausea, vomiting, diarrhoea, abdominal pain, constipation and indigestion.
+The most common side effects of Mounjaro are similar to those you may experience with other GLP-1 medications, like Wegovy, including nausea, vomiting, diarrhoea, abdominal pain, constipation, and indigestion.
+Some users also report more unusual side effects like sulphur burps, skin sensitivity, body aches, or feeling unusually tired.

 The good news is that these side effects generally subside as your body adjusts to the medication and should calm down after a few weeks.
 If you're continuing to experience side effects, it's best to consult your healthcare provider or prescriber for advice.